Bogala/langton-ant-dojo/STEP_5.md

 Redux reducers handle state transitions, but they must be handled synchronously.

-But what about Async like User interactions, ajax calls, web sockets or animations?
+But what about Async like User interactions, ajax calls (with cancellation), web sockets or animations?
-More with harder to manage as ajax cancellation, composed ajax, etc.

 See more with my presentation [async-reduc-observable](https://github.com/Bogala/async-redux-observable)

 ## Observables and RxJS
-What is an opbservable ?
+What is an observable ?
 * a set of events
 * 0, 1 or more values
 * over any amount of time